-The Foreign and Commonwealth Office (FCO) advise against all travel to:
+The Foreign, Commonwealth & Development Office (FCDO) advises against all travel to:

-- within 5km of the border with Armenia.
+- within 5km of the border with Armenia

-Around 7,000 British nationals visit Azerbaijan every year, mainly on business.
+Around 30,000 British nationals visit Azerbaijan every year, mainly on business.
 Most visits are trouble free.
+See Safety and Security

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.